The large number of mineral springs of South Tyrol are considered to have a healing impact on body and soul - an overview.

 More than one healing spring can be found in Anterselva: in Anterselva di Mezzo, only a stone’s throw from the parish church, there is the Hartmannsbrunnen fountain, in Anterselva di Sotto, there is Salomonsbrunn, which is considered healing for gynaecological disorders.

 In Gais, there is also an ancient bath of the 1930s, with a drinking water spring and a bathing spring, to counteract stomach trouble, nervous affections and ulcer.
-The mineral spring can be found in the forest behind Castel Neuhaus.
+The mineral spring can be found in the forest behind Neuhaus Castle.

 Five springs belong to the Wildbad in San Candido.
 Lavaredo is effective against stomach inflammations, the Kaiserwasser against gastric ulcer and kidney stones and is available in bottles as mineral water, the sulphur spring counters arthritis and gynaecological diseases and is used for inhalations against asthma, bronchitis and skin diseases, while effectiveness against debility, muscle cramps and gynaecological diseases is attached to the iron source of the Antonius fountain.
 In Issengo, there is a little chapel that was built on a healing spring against eye complaints.

-The healing spring of Bagni di Brennero was first mentioned in 1400, the local ruler Sigismund der Münzreiche and his spouse Eleonore von Schottland sojourned in this place in 1460.
+The healing spring of Bagni di Brennero near the Brennero pass was first mentioned in 1400, the local ruler Sigismund, Archduke of Austria, and his spouse Eleonore from Scotia sojourned in this place in 1460.
 Also illustrious guests such as Henrik Ibsen, Richard Strauss, Franz Lehar and Leo Fall stayed in Bagni di Brennero.

 In the surroundings of Bressanone, there are the Plose spring, as well as the “Elvner Badl”, to which curativeness with upset stomach is attached.

-In South Tyrol, there are also mineral springs that protect against vermins and pests, that is to say in Stelvio at the healing springs of Sant’Ulrico parish church.
+In South Tyrol, there are also mineral springs that protect against vermins and pests, that is to say in Stelvio at the healing springs of St Ulrich parish church.
 A healing spring against high temperature is located at the Medarus church in Tarces, Val Venosta.

-Widely known is the sanctuary Tre Fontane in Trafoi, considered to be effective against storm damages, eye complaints and gynaecological disorders.
+Widely known is the sanctuary Tre Fontane (Three Fountains) in Trafoi, considered to be effective against storm damages, eye complaints and gynaecological disorders.
 Relief is only achieved if you drink from all three springs.

-Further healing springs are located in Badia, Villa Santa Caterina near Brunico, S. Geltrude/Bolzano and Marebbe.
+Two healing springs are located in Badia and Marebbe.